-I recall a time when Angelica Root essential oil was a readily obtainable oil.
+I recall a time when Angelica Root absolute was a readily obtainable oil.
 Why it fell into somewhat obscurity is a mystery to me.
 Angelica is a handsome herb and as a child, I was obsessed with finding it to candy like I did my mother’s roses.
 I would visit the library, reading voraciously about medieval life, eagerly searching colorized photos of the Absinthe green colored candied stems Europeans appeared fond of.
 Even the latin name – Angelica archangelica intrigued me; the very words sounding like some forbidden devil’s name or medieval witchery I shouldn’t know about.
 It wasn’t until I was living on Saltspring Island, that I discovered Angelica growing wild and was able to candy my foraged finds.
-The romance of the historical herb was so much more than the actual taste of it and it was then I decided the essential oil was more my speed.
+The romance of the historical herb was so much more than the actual taste of it and it was then I decided the oil was more my speed.

-Angelica oil has use in aromatherapy as an addition in blends for joint rubs but where it shines is in botanical perfumery blends.
+Angelica absolute has use in aromatherapy as an addition in blends for joint rubs but where it shines is in botanical perfumery blends.
 The scent is a heavy, musk like note with a faint celery, herbaceous top note that only adds to the overall profile.
 I found that with careful aging, the herb fades considerably and becomes a very cohesive heavy wood musk.
 I pick up notes of fenugreek and sexy earthiness that I can’t help but include when I make my amber perfume oil.

 Suggested uses: Blends with Vetiver, Oakmoss, Clary Sage and a good aged Patchouli.
 Excellent addition to heavy chypres and fougeres.

 There are no reviews yet.